masterofobzene/UserScriptRepo/README.md

 [Imagefap image dimensions highlighter](https://github.com/masterofobzene/UserScriptRepo/raw/main/NSFW/dimensions_highlighter.user.js
 ) This will show colored sizes below the images on the thumbs page of galleries.
+NO it doesn't do what you are thinking.

 [DESCRIPTION](https://github.com/masterofobzene/UserScriptRepo/blob/main/INFOS/ImageFap_Dimensions_Highligher.md)